moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 ## Live Media {#lm-media}

-The use cases in this section like those in {{interact}} do set some expectations to minimise high and/or highly variable latency, however their key difference is that are seldom bi-directional as their basis is on mass-consumption of media or the contribution of it into a platform to syndicate, or distribute.
+The use cases in this section like those in {{interact}} do set some expectations to minimize high and/or highly variable latency, however their key difference is that are seldom bi-directional as their basis is on mass-consumption of media or the contribution of it into a platform to syndicate, or distribute.
 Latency is less noticeable over loss, and may be more accepting of having slightly more latency to increase guarantee of delivery.

 ### Live Media Ingest {#lmingest}